gserracalahorra/innocv-test/README.md

 * Exhaustive unit (with JUnit, Mockito and PowerMockito) and integration testing (with Rest Assured).
 * Three layer architecture: controller, service and repository, speaking each of them their own language.
 Converters in order to translate messages between tiers.
 * Rest API documentation with Swagger.
 * Continuos Integration through Travis CI.
-To push to central repository fires the build of the maven project
+Pushing to central repository fires the build of the maven project

 ## Installation steps